stmarys-jsoc/stmarys-jsoc.github.io/index.md

 in England.This parish is under the patronage of His Holiness Moran Mor Ignatius Aphrem II (The Supreme Head of universal Syrian Orthodox Church & 123rd successor of St.Peter in the Apostolic See of Antioch), His Beatitude Aboon Mor Baselios Thomas I (Catholicos of the East & Metropolitan) and His Grace Issac Mor Osthatheos (Patriarchal Vicar and Metropolitan of Malankara Syrian Orthodox Churches in U.K.).

 Rev. Fr.
 Geevarghese Thandayath is the vicar/president of this parish.
-We worship at St Francis church, Bud worth road, Sale moor, M33 2RP.
-The Holy Qurbana is celebrated on every SECOND and FOURTH Sunday of the month at 9.30AM.
+We worship at St.Mary's JSOC Manchester, Moffat Cl, Breightmet, Bolton BL2 6UA.
+The Holy Qurbana is celebrated Sunday of the month at 9.30AM.
 We conduct Sunday School class in Malayalam for our children after the Holy Qurbana.

-## 2019
-We are looking to buy a church so we can have more frequent holy masses and god willing, it will happen this year 2019.
-We request all your prayers and support for this matter.